 Change The Key Pair For EC2 Instance:

 Usually, the key pair attached at the time of creation is the only key pair you can access your instance with.
-If, in any case, you lose the ‘.pem’ file you downloaded or delete the key from AWS control panel, you might need to update the instance with this new key pair.
+If, in any case, you lose the ‘.pem’ file you downloaded or delete the key from the AWS control panel, you might need to update the instance with this new key pair.
 It’s not very much easy.
 A stack-overflow answer to the thread on this key pair change issue explains the procedure very well.
 Follow those instructions to get it done.
-However, on step 5, if you don’t know how to mount an EBS volume on an ec2 instance, follow this stackexchange thread.
+However, in step 5, if you don’t know how to mount an EBS volume on an ec2 instance, follow this StackExchange thread.

 References: